darcato/pysmlib/README.md

 # pysmlib

-## A python library for creating EPICS finite state machines, running in different threads as daemons and sharing resources.
+## A python library to create EPICS finite state machines, running in different threads as daemons and sharing resources.

 _Developers_: Damiano Bortolato - Davide Marcato